 Feeding Westchester provides nourishing choices that support wellness, health and strength.
 We give more than 3 million pounds per year of fresh, nutritious produce like carrots, apples, berries and leafy greens to hungry families across Westchester.

-Our Fresh Markets in Mount Vernon, Larchmont / Mamaroneck, and Yonkers provide seasonal fruits and vegetables directly to clients.
+Our Fresh Markets in Mount Vernon, Larchmont / Mamaroneck, New Rochelle, and Yonkers provide seasonal fruits and vegetables directly to clients.
 On market day, food deserts are transformed into vibrant sources of top-quality, fresh, colorful produce.
 Agencies and clients arrive to select from up to 10,000 pounds of fruits and vegetables – everything from apples and mangoes to spinach and zucchini!

 Feeding Westchester’s Food Growing Program grows 12,000 pounds of fruits and vegetables at farm sites across Westchester.
 Our on-staff farmer works in partnership with 13 local organizations to farm land that provides the very freshest food to those who need it most.